skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/fundamentals_of_democratic_capitalism.md

-# Fundamentals of Democratic Capitalism
+# Fundamentals of Democratic Hypercapitalism